Introducing The Certificate of Deposit Account Registry Service (CDARS)

 Almost anyone who wants to combine the convenience of working with one financial institution with the security of FDIC insurance will benefit from CDARS.

 When you place a large deposit with us, we use CDARS to place your funds into certificates of deposit issued by other financial institutions in the CDARS network.
-This occurs in increments of less than $250,000 to ensure that both principal and interest are eligible for full FDIC insurance.
+To ensure that both principal and interest are eligible for full FDIC insurance, if the maturity date exceeds 2013, we will place the funds in increments of less than $100,000.
+If the maturity date occurs before December 31, 2013, then the increments will be in amounts less than $250,000.

 - Full Insurance.
 With CDARS, you can access up to $50 million in FDIC protection on CD investments.